 Dogs don’t necessarily need fresh vegetables in order to meet all of their nutritional needs, but they can provide a nice dose of added vitamins and nutrients.
 They also serve as fantastic low-fat and healthy meal toppers and treat replacements for dogs on weight loss programs.

 As is true any time you give “people food” to your dog, however, you’ll want to do your research in order to determine what’s safe and what’s better left off the menu.
+Remember that even though some veggies and safe and enjoyable for your dog, no treat should make up more than 10 percent of your dog's diet.

 Not all vegetables are equally great for our pups, and others (think garlic, onions, and leeks) can be downright harmful.
 It is also important to only feed vegetables in moderation since, again, they’re not a necessary part of a dog’s balanced diet.